dotn8/EpicTTS/README.md

 3. Arbitrary, undocumented limitations on the length of the saved wave file.

 Eventually, EpicTTS will solve all these problems.
 For now, it's a great way to do simple text-to-speech.

+The current version of EpicTTS is 1.0.0.1.
+EpicTTS uses the versioning scheme described [here](https://en.wikipedia.org/wiki/Software_versioning#Designating_development_stage).

+The third number indicates the stability of a release:

+* 0 for alpha
+* 1 for beta
+* 2 for release candidate
+* 3 for final release

+So the current version, 1.0.0.1, is the first alpha for version 1.0.